 Smooth surface texture vs. rough texture

 Once they are in their groups, ask them to compare their leaves, noting variations among that particular feature.
-Then sort again, using another leaf feature.
+You may want to sort again, using another leaf feature.
 Have older children keep track of features that make their leaf unique.
-Continue to sort by a few more features into two groups.
-After the final sort, have the children sit in circle with this group and collect their leaves.
+After sorting, have the children sit in circle with their group and collect their leaves.
 Spread their leaves in the center and have each child pick out their leaf, noting the features that helped them identify it.

-Materials: Assortment of leaves; Leaf Anatomy diagram, A Variety of Leaves diagram.
+Materials: assortment of leaves from Introduction: Leaf Grab Bag; Leaf Anatomy diagram, A Variety of Leaves diagram.

 Objective: To learn about venation patterns in leaves.